 CC: CEOs MPI and DOC

-And like our precious kauri, they are in danger of being destroyed forever.
-These deep sea mountains form the habitat for countless species - they are teeming with marine life, and new deep sea creatures are being discovered there all the time.
+Deep-sea corals - found on seamounts (under-sea mountains) - form the habitat of countless diverse and irreplaceable species.
+They are teeming with marine life, and new deep sea creatures are being discovered there all the time.

 It is time to call it a day for this destructive fishery.
-New Zealand must end bottom trawl fishing on seamounts, and instead support research and protection of these deep-sea taonga.SIGN THE PETITION
+New Zealand must end bottom trawl fishing on seamounts, and instead support research, innovation and protection of these deep-sea taonga.SIGN THE PETITION